APPLYING ZUMIGO TECHNOLOGY

 How does Zumigo help prevent new account fraud?

-Zumigo adds an additional layer authentication that leverages a new data source – authoritative mobile identity and location information directly from the carriers.
+Zumigo adds an additional layer of authentication that leverages multiple intelligent networks..
 While a fraudster may know a consumer’s name, address, Social Security number, and date of birth, they don’t often know their mobile phone number.
 Verifying that the mobile phone number “belongs” with the other information can identify discrepancies and highlight potential fraud.

 What are one-time passcodes?

 A one-time passcode (OTP) is a passcode that is valid for only one login session or transaction.
 OTPs are used to grant users access to accounts.

 One-time passcodes are often sent to mobile phones.
 Some fraudsters attempt to intercept OTPs by providing their own mobile phone number.
 Zumigo easily combats this method by verifying ownership of the phone number.
 More sophisticated fraudsters attempt to intercept OTPs in a number of ways, including: